Sexually transmitted infections

 A sexually transmitted infection (also called STI, sexually transmitted disease or STD) is an infection you can get from having unprotected sex or intimate physical contact with someone who is infected.
 You can get an STI from having unprotected vaginal, anal or oral sex.
 You can get an STI even if you’re pregnant—being pregnant doesn’t protect you from getting infected.

-STIs can be cause by bacteria, viruses or parasites.
+STIs can be caused by bacteria, viruses or parasites.
 Many people with STIs don’t know they’re infected because they often have no signs or symptoms.
-Nearly 20 million new STI infections happen each year in the United States.
+Nearly 26 million new STI infections were reported in 2018 in the United States.

 Some STIs can spread in ways other than sex.
 For example, you can get some STIs, like HIV, syphilis and herpes, by having direct contact with body fluids from an infected person.
 This can happen by genital touching, touching or kissing an infected sore (in the case of syphilis) or by sharing drug needles or other items that come in contact with body fluids from an infected person.